 An extensive discussion of credit bureaus and credit reporting agencies followed.

-As one of the fastest-growing crimes in the nation, identity theft was a main focus of the evening’s teaching.
+As one of the fastest-growing crimes in the nation, identity theft was the main focus of the evening’s teaching.

-We learned what to do, and how to proceed if someone stole our identity, and how to work to fix problems a theft causes.
+We learned what to do, how to proceed if someone stole our identity, and how to work to fix problems identity theft causes.

 Identity theft insurance was also discussed, and recommended, by Ramsey.

 Turning to the more seedy side of the evening’s discussion, Ramsey presented horror stories of debt collectors and some of the tactics they use, some of which are illegal, and many of which are completely unethical.